cockroachdb/docs/v19.1/indexes.md

 ### Performance

-Indexes create a trade-off: they greatly improve the speed of queries, but slightly slow down writes (because new values have to be copied and sorted).
-The first index you create has the largest impact, but additional indexes only introduce marginal overhead.
+Indexes create a trade-off: they greatly improve the speed of queries, but may slightly slow down writes to an affected column (because new values have to be written for both the table _and_ the index).

 To maximize your indexes' performance, we recommend following a few [best practices](#best-practices).